Why use OpenPGP?

 Maryland, and Virginia.

 How does PGP work?

 PGP works through the clever application of two different cryptographic techniques: public key and symmetric key cryptography.
 Public Key cryptography is used to strongly identify a party (person or machine) using PGP.
-Public Key cryptography comprises two aspects of a single key: the private portion, which decrypts files encrypted for that party and/or digitally signs a file on behalf of that party, and a public portion which is distributed to anyone who wishes to encrypt data for that party, or who wishes to verify the identity of that party.
+Public Key cryptography comprises two aspects of a single key: the private portion, which is used to decrypt files encrypted with the public half of that key pair and/or to digitally sign a file, and a public portion which is distributed to anyone who wishes to encrypt data or verify the signature of the public half of that key pair.

-The cryptography for public keys is very slow, so it is used to sign and protect the secure payload which is encrypted with the symmetric key.
-This symmetric key is what is able to decrypt the contents of the PGP payload.
+Cryptography for public keys is slow, so it is used to encrypt the symmetric key.
+The symmetric key is what encrypts or decrypts the contents of the PGP payload.
 Because the symmetric key is encrypted by the public key of a given party, only the intended recipient can unlock the symmetric key and read the data.
 Symmetric key cryptography is much faster than public key cryptography, so the combination of the two makes for a very secure yet very efficient mechanism for securing and validating file data.